Policies & Guidelines

 Tentative – The space has been reserved within the academic year, but the reservation still needs final details, including but not limited to, room set-up, event start time, arrival time, departure time, program agenda, audio/visual needs, payment and customer confirmation.

-Pending EAC Approval - Student organization events may require authorization from the Event Authorization Committee prior to confirming the reservation.
+Pending EAC Approval - Student organization and departmental events may require authorization from the Event Authorization Committee prior to confirming the reservation.

 Cancelled – A reservation that has been released by the reserving group.
 On a rare occasion, the Memorial Union or governing body may cancel space with immediate notice to reserving group.

 1) General Guidelines

 a) Memorial Union Event Management Office is responsible for reserving and coordinating the use of all MU facilities, and outdoor green spaces, including (but not limited to) the Campanile Lawns, Curtiss Lawns, South Libary Lawn, East Marston Lawn and Lagomarcino Courtyard.
 Reservations are made in the order in which the requests are submitted, with consideration being given to the size of the group, type of program, and space and services available.

 b) An Iowa State Memorial Union (MU) event space reservation may be requested by any University Department, Recognized Student Organization or Non-University Group.

 d) The Iowa State Memorial Union is primarily dedicated to the mission of Iowa State University of teaching, research and service.
 University-related activities, including university departments and recognized student organizations, will be given priority.

 e) All groups using MU facilities shall obey all published University and MU policies, regulations, guidelines, as well as all local, state and federal laws.
 Violations by any group may result in the loss of scheduling privileges within the Memorial Union.